maninak/NoMoTS-api/README.md

 # Dependencies

-In order to launch Plirono API for production or development the following software must be installed on the machine:
+In order to launch NoMoTS API for production or development the following software need to be installed on the machine:

 1. **Node.js** v6.9.2 or greater [[Download](https://nodejs.org/en/download/)]
 	1.1.
 If you already have another node version installed you can use the tool [n](https://www.npmjs.com/package/n) to download additional node versions and easily switch between them